 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
-The functional expenditures budgetary comparison schedule on pages 32-33 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The functional expenditures budgetary comparison schedule for the General fund as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.